University of Exeter: Rankings and reputation

-In the main rankings of universities in the United Kingdom the university is currently placed between 13th and 19th.
-In The Sunday Times 10-year (1998–2007) average ranking of British universities based on consistent league table performance, Exeter was ranked joint 26th overall in the UK.
-For 2016, it climbed to 7th place in the UK by The Times, 9th place by The Guardian and 10th place by The Complete University Guide.
-Entering the Times Higher Education World University Rankings Top 200 world universities for the first time in 2010/2011 (in 184th place), Exeter increased its global standing in 2011/2012, by ranking in 156th place.
+In the main rankings of universities in the United Kingdom the university is currently placed between 11th and 18th.

 In the 2015/16 Times Higher Education World University Rankings, Exeter placed 93rd.

 Exeter was ranked 34th on the annual list of the top 500 major universities worldwide in the Leiden Rankings (2015).

 In the Academic Ranking of World Universities 2020 Subject Rankings, Exeter University ranked 11th in the world for public administration.
 In the QS World University Subject Rankings 2020, Exeter ranked 10th in the world for sport and health sciences and 14th for engineering in minerals and Mining.

 The university was named the Sunday Times University of the Year 2013.
 It was named Times Higher Education University of the Year 2007.

 Research

 There are approximately 70 research centres and institutes within the university, including the Institute of Arab and Islamic Studies, the Bill Douglas Cinema Museum, the Institute of Cornish Studies, the Environment and Sustainability Institute and the Marchmont Observatory.

 The Centre for Leadership Studies, now part of the University of Exeter Business School, was established in 1997 as an institute for research and advanced study into leadership theory.
-It is the only specialist centre in Europe dedicated to scholarship in leadership studies.

 Exeter had a total research income of £70.2 million in 2016/17.
 In addition to the traditional MPhil and PhD route, professional doctorates and split-site PhDs for International students are also offered.

 Research at Exeter focuses on a number of interdisciplinary themes.
 Research strengths and key themes include: